ammdias/finctrl/MANUAL.md

 Let's clarify this with a small example.
 Create a text file with the content below and name it `test.txt`:

-    add expense on pocket \
+    add expense on wallet \
         descr "Supermarket" date 1/12 \
         parcel "tomatoes 1.29 tags 'food,vegetables'" \
         parcel "onions 0.99 tags 'food,vegetables'" \